vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 #### Efficiency and Power Back-off

 If the bias point of a Class AB amplifier is between that of Class A and Class B, we can also infer that **the efficiency of Class AB is between 50% and 78.5%**.
 But unlike Class A or B, there is no specific condition that classifies it as Class AB.
-You could bias it closer to Class B and get better efficiency or bias it closer to Class A and get better linearity.
+You could bias it closer to Class B (often referred to as *deep* Class AB) and get better efficiency or bias it closer to Class A and get better linearity.

 If you lower the level of the input signal, Class AB amplifiers can still provide linear amplification, especially if the Q-point is closer to Class A operation.
 But unlike Class A or B, where a 3-dB drop in input level results in a 3-dB drop in the output signal, a Class AB amplifier does not drop its output by 3-dB because is not a linear amplifier.

 This is due to the fact that the conduction angle and Q-point in a class AB amplifier is a function of the drive level.
 The gain of the amplifier, and consequently the output power depends on where the amplifier is biased at any given level of input signal.

 *show that conduction angle is a function of drive level*

 https://youtu.be/kwMWpy_HhGs?si=lg69xxEkW0q6zuGm
 #### Output Load and Power

 To the first order, the loadline of a Class AB amplifier can be retained from Class A or Class B. In practice, the increased conduction angle (over Class B) results in a higher fundamental component of current.
-Thus, the optimal resistive load required for a Class AB amplifier is about 10% lower than its first order value and consequently, the gain is a few tenths of a dB higher than its Class A and B counterparts.
+Thus, the optimal resistive load required for a Class AB amplifier is about 10% lower than its first order (Class A/B) value and consequently, the gain is a few tenths of a dB higher than its Class A and B counterparts.
 The extra gain is not significant enough to warrant much attention in the way of analysis.

 Unlike Classes A and B which had no output odd-harmonics due to the symmetric nature of the waveform, Class AB amplifiers have both odd- and even-harmonics at the output.
-A significant amount of research has been performed on the best impedances to present at harmonic frequencies to optimize output power, linearity or a balance of both.
+A significant amount of research has been performed on the best impedances to present at harmonic frequencies to optimize output power, linearity, or a balance of both.

 As an example, students from the University of Bristol won the Student Design Competition at the 2016 International Microwave Symposium for designing a Class AB power amplifier that used the distortion of the output waveform to cancel out the weak nonlinearity of the transistor itself by both tweaking the gate-bias voltage and the third-harmonic impedance, which turns out is particularly significant in Class AB PAs.
-This presented a "sweet spot" where the third-order intermodulation products at the output were very low, resulting in improved PA linearity (link).
+The cancellation effect presented a "sweet spot" where the third-order intermodulation products at the output were very low, resulting in improved PA linearity (link).
 ### Class C Operation

 Class C operation is the case when conduction angle is reduced  further compared to Class B. This results in an output that is  more distorted and nonlinear compared to Class B.